-The master determines which peers to remove the extra copies from.
+The manager determines which peers to remove the extra copies from.
 This is not configurable, and the extras will not necessarily be removed from the peer that has most recently returned to the cluster.

 You cannot run certain operations simultaneously:

 - Data rebalance

 If you trigger one of these operations while another one is already running,

 splunkd.log, the CLI, and Splunk Web all surface an error to the effect that a conflicting operation is in progress.